ocpi/ocpi/README.md

 If the field is cst specific, a **[CST]** or **[/CST]** tag will be added to the section for identification.

+The cornerstone specific version will end with cst-{number of the publish under same ocpi version]

 **[/CST]**